Call for Professional Installation

 It’s 2:30 on a regular Tuesday afternoon.
 You’re at work, sitting at your desk, wishing you hadn’t eaten so much at lunch and finishing up some reports when your phone buzzes.
 It’s a text from your best friend- She was heading to pick up her kids at school when she saw a dog that looks a lot like yours running in traffic about a block from your house.
 Your heart skips a beat.
 Your best friend Ozzy could be loose and in danger!
 If only there was a way to know if it’s your dog without having to go all the way home…

 Has this ever happened to you?
-If so, then you may need an indoor Vivint camera.
+If so, then you may need an indoor security camera.
 We all know about regular security cameras- we’ve all seen the grainy black and white footage on the news or the ID channel of some dimly lit alley way.
-What you may not know though is that security camera technology has come a long, long way in recent years with the addition, and many homes are now opting for indoor security cameras.
+What you may not know though is that security camera technology has come a long, long way in recent years, and many homes are now opting for indoor security cameras.
 Why, you ask?
 There are as many reasons as there are individuals, but some include:

 1) Checking on pets- As in the scenario above, peace of mind for pet owners is easily obtained by checking your indoor security footage to make sure your furry friends are where they are supposed to be

 2) Checking in on family- From what I understand, some people have regular babies IN ADDITION to fur babies.
 Sounds weird, but hey.
 So are your two-legged children home alone?
 Does the bus drop them off hours before you leave work?
 Do you just not believe them when they say they’re working on their homework?
 An indoor security feed allows you to check in on them any time you choose (whether they like it or not!)